jackpunt/ankh/README.md

 Configure the Guardians (Satet, Cat-Mummy, Apep, Mummy, Androsphinx, Giant Scorpion) or get a random selection.

+Play proceed clockwise from the upper-left panel.

-Select your Action; Drag-and-Drop to Summon or Move Figures, click to select Ankh powers.
+Select your Action(s); Drag-and-Drop to Summon or Move Figures, click to select Ankh powers.

 Claim monuments, split regions (and reassign the battle order), and run Battles in each region during Conflict events.